Xeon E7-8857 v2 vs Xeon Gold 5416S

 So, is Xeon Gold 5416S better than Xeon E7-8857 v2?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon Gold 5416S is ahead with a 12.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon E7-8857 v2 pulls ahead with 2.2% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E7-8857 v2 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E7-8857 v2 is the stronger fit.
 You are getting 2.2% better PassMark, backed by 12 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?